rust-lang/cargo/src/doc/guide.md

 This will run any test with `foo` in its name.

 `cargo test` runs additional tests as well.
-For example, it will compile any examples, you’ve included, and will also test the examples in your documentation.
+For example, it will compile any examples you’ve included and will also test the examples in your documentation.
 Please see the [testing guide][testing] in the Rust documentation for more details.